NoahOrtega/NMSVRscreenshotfix/README.md

-# NMS-VR-Screenshot-Fix
+# ~~NMS-VR-Screenshot-Fix~~
-By default, No Man's Sky VR screenshots appear stretched.
+~~By default, No Man's Sky VR screenshots appear stretched.
 By changing their aspect ratio to 1:1 (making them square), the shots look much more natural.
-To automate this solution, this program makes 1:1 aspect ratio copies of your screenshots.
+To automate this solution, this program makes 1:1 aspect ratio copies of your screenshots.~~
+This Program has become redundant because the NMS devs recently patched the issue!
+I will keep the repository up as a record, but this tool no longer provides a utility for players.

 ## Download
  The executable jar can be downloaded in the assets of the most recent release: [found here](https://github.com/NoahOrtega/nmsvrscreenshotfix/releases/tag/v1.0)